-Julius Baer takes particular care in identifying staff whose professional activities may have a material impact on the Group's risk profile (Key Risk Takers) and in identifying the proper pay-out structure for such employees.
-Key Risk Takers are identified on an annual basis throughout the entire Group and the Group's annual Key Risk Takers may include both regulated (as defined by the applicable legislation) and non-regulated staff members.
-Quantitative and qualitative criteria are both taken into consideration in the identification process.
+Julius Baer takes particular care in identifying staff whose professional activities may have a material impact on the Group's risk profile (Key Risk Takers, KRTs) and in identifying the proper pay out structure for such employees.
+KRTs are identified on an annual basis throughout the entire Group and the Group's annual KRTs may include both regulated (as defined by the applicable legislation) and non-regulated staff members.
+In 2020, the Group refined its role-based guidelines for identifying KRTs, taking into consideration both quantitative and minimum qualitative criteria in the identification process.
+Group KRTs are considered Senior Management for purposes of their deferral and are thereby subject to higher rates of deferral (up to 70%) and a longer deferral horizon than employees not in such roles.

 The European regulatory requirements include a number of provisions that impact the variable compensation awarded to employees and directors of the Group entities that fall under the jurisdiction of the European Economic Area.
-To comply with the applicable regulatory requirements, certain employees (e.g. identified Key Risk Takers) may receive 50% of their non-deferred variable compensation in the form of vested shares or fund-linked instruments which are blocked between six months and one year (in lieu of what otherwise would have been paid in cash).
+To comply with the applicable regulatory requirements, certain employees (e.g. identified KRTs) may receive 50% of their non-deferred variable compensation in the form of vested shares or fund-linked instruments which are blocked between six months and one year (in lieu of what otherwise would have been paid in cash).

-Furthermore, one of the central provisions of the European Capital Requirements Directive (CRD IV) requires that variable compensation paid to specific individuals (e.g. identified Key Risk Takers regulated under CRD IV) shall not exceed the value of their fixed remuneration unless shareholder approval is obtained to increase this cap.
+Furthermore, one of the central provisions of the European Capital Requirements Directive requires that variable compensation paid to specific individuals (e.g. regulatorily defined KRTs) shall not exceed the value of their fixed remuneration unless shareholder approval is obtained to increase this cap.
 The Julius Baer entities within the European Economic Area requested and were granted approval by their respective shareholders to increase the variable compensation cap to two times fixed compensation.